Bathroom

 mantua nj bathroom renovation

-Modern master bathroom design uses louder or brighter colors sparingly, allowing softer neutral colors to provide a tranquil backdrop.
-In the opposite corner of our Mantua bathroom, this white freestanding bathtub stands out against the various grayscale applied tones throughout the space, from the steelier gray of the vanity to the medium grays of the floor and shower tiles to the lighter gray of the paint.
-The white of the wainscoting, doors, and window trim tie the tub in with the rest of the room, while the tub’s placement in the middle of that gray flooring spotlights it as the featured attraction.
-The greens of the plants on the vanity top and red towels add modest but not overbearing pops of color.
+Sometimes designs uses louder or brighter colors sparingly, allowing softer neutral colors to provide a tranquil and relaxing backdrop.
+In the opposite corner of our Mantua bathroom, this white freestanding tub stands out against the various grayscale applied tones throughout the space, from the steelier gray of the vanity to the medium grays of the floor and shower tiles to the lighter gray of the paint.
+The white walls of the wainscoting, doors to extra space, and window trim tie the tub and tub filler in with the rest of the room, while the tub’s placement in the middle of that gray flooring spotlights it as the featured attraction.
+The greens of the plants on the vanity top and the red towels add modest but not overbearing pops of color.

 Natural elements